kaankaner/sha1/README.md

 sha1 - an implementation of the SHA-1 algorithm written in cpp.
+Can handle bit strings with non divisible by 8 length.

 # COMPILATION